YASKAWA Standard Interface Commands

 -

-Add the custom parameter to the command.
+Set the specified custom parameter in the command.

 Reg_Num

-0: One-time execution.
+0: Single execution.

-1: Loop execution.
+1: Continuous execution.

-If one-time execution is specified, the robot runs the following commands in sequence: Start Measurement Task→Run Feature Measurement→Stop Measurement Task.
+If single execution is specified, the robot runs the following commands in sequence: Start Measurement Task→Run Feature Measurement→Stop Measurement Task.
 To measure multiple features, please run the feature measurement command multiple times.
 For example, if you want to measure two features, the robot runs the following commands in sequence: program starts→Start Measurement Task→Run Feature Measurement→Run Feature Measurement→Stop Measurement Task→program stops.

 |